pennersr/django-allauth/README.rst

 =========

-Most existing Django apps that address the problem of social authentication focus on just that.
-You typically need to integrate another app in order to support authentication via a local account.
+Most existing Django apps that address the problem of social authentication unfortunately focus only on one dimension - the social.
+Most developers end up integrating another app in order to support authentication flows that are locally generated.

-This approach separates the worlds of local and social authentication.
-However, there are common scenarios to be dealt with in both worlds.
-For example, an e-mail address passed along by an OpenID provider is not guaranteed to be verified.
-So, before hooking an OpenID account up to a local account the e-mail address must be verified.
-So, e-mail verification needs to be present in both worlds.
+This approach creates a development gap between local and social authentication flows.
+It has remained an issue inspite numerous common scenarios that both require.
+For example, an e-mail address passed along by an OpenID provider may not be verified.
+Therefore, prior to hooking up an OpenID account to a local account the e-mail address must be verified.
+This essentially is one of many use cases that mandate e-mail verification to be present in both worlds.

-Integrating both worlds is quite a tedious process.
-It is definitely not a matter of simply adding one social authentication app, and one local account registration app to your ``INSTALLED_APPS`` list.
+Integrating both is a humongous and tedious process.
+It is not as simple as adding one social authentication app, and one local account registration app to your ``INSTALLED_APPS`` list.

-This is the reason this project got started -- to offer a fully integrated authentication app that allows for both local and social authentication, with flows that just work.
+This inadequacy is the reason for this project's existence  -- to offer a fully integrated authentication app that allows for both local and social authentication, with flows that just work, beautifully !

 Commercial Support